cjlee112/ezgit/doc/secure_vbox_mint_setup.rst

 machine.
 If you copy data outside of the secure virtual machine, all security guarantees are void.

+* bear in mind that your virtual machine is like "running another computer inside your computer", with its own separate set of controls and software.
+Its main **Menu** is in the bottom left of the virtual machine's window.
+* you can open a file browser by clicking **Menu - Home Folder**.
 * within the file browser you can double click a file or folder to open it, view and edit the data.
+* you can open the virtual machine's software applications, by clicking on its **Menu - Applications**.
-* note that some data files are "back-end data files" not intended to be directly opened by users.
+* note that some data files may be "back-end data files" not intended to be directly opened by users.
+* always shut down your virtual machine by clicking **Menu -- Quit -- Shut Down**, rather than just trying to close its window, or leaving it always open.

 Guidelines for Keeping Your Copy of the Repository Secure